Lin-Han-WANG/Linhan_WANG.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* Ph.D in Neurosciences, Institute of neuroscience, Centre for Excellence in Brain Science and Intelligence Technology Chinese Academy of Sciences, University of Chinese Academy of Sciences, Supervisor: Dr. Yangang SUN, 2019-2026
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Biologuy, Yunnan University, 2015-2019

 Work experience
 ======